 by Kathy Roberts

-I just finished my trial period of Dr. Dennis Gross CC Cream SPF 18 ($36 in the shop) and I have been very pleased with the product though it fell short of covering flaws.
+I just finished my trial period of Dr. Dennis Gross CC Cream SPF 18 ($36) and I have been very pleased with the product though it fell short of covering flaws.

 I am a 51-year-old caucasian woman with light to medium skin tone.
 I have some light crinkling in the usual places like the corner of eyes, between brows and forehead.
 My skin is fairly normal, neither too dry nor too oily.
 I do have some sun damage spots.
 I am a big believer in sun protection for my face always, even if I neglect applying elsewhere.